 2026-27 NCERT Edition Notes for Marketing Chapter 10

-Older photocopy notes for Marketing often carry references that the current 2026-27 NCERT no longer prints.
-The class 12 business studies handwritten notes chapter 11 Marketing on this page strip those out and align fully to the latest edition.
+Older photocopy notes for Marketing often carry references the current 2026-27 NCERT no longer prints.
+These handwritten notes strip those out and align fully to the latest edition.

-• Promotion examples: Updated to reflect current digital and social media channels alongside the traditional five elements of the promotion mix (Public Relations included as a standalone tool).
+• Promotion examples: Updated to current digital channels alongside the five promotion mix elements, with Public Relations as a standalone tool.

 • Pricing methods: Cost-plus, going-rate, penetration, and skimming pricing remain core, as in the latest print.

-• Marketing Mix scope: All four Ps with their sub-elements (Brand, Brand Name, Brand Mark, Trade Mark; three packaging levels; labelling; warranty; distribution channels; promotion mix) appear exactly as the current edition lays them out.
+• Marketing Mix scope: All four Ps with sub-elements (branding terms, packaging levels, labelling, warranty, distribution channels, promotion mix) match the current edition.

 • Trimmed legacy references: Outdated print-media-only examples are reduced so the promotion section reads cleaner.